- 3.1–4.3 in

 - Reyezuelo de Oro, Reyezuelo Moñidorado, Reyezuelo de Coronilla Dorada, Reyezuelo Coronadorada (Spanish)

-- Formerly breeding almost exclusively in the remote, boreal spruce-fir forests of North America, the diminutive Golden-crowned Kinglet has been expanding its breeding range southward into spruce plantings in Pennsylvania, Illinois, Indiana, and Ohio.
+- Although it used to nest almost exclusively in boreal spruce-fir forests, the Golden-crowned Kinglet has been expanding its breeding range southward into conifer stands of the Midwest and Appalachians.

-- Each of the Golden-crowned Kinglet's nostrils are covered by a single, tiny feather.
+- Each of the Golden-crowned Kinglet's nostrils is covered by a single, tiny feather.

 - Clutch Size